Lou Piniella: Cincinnati Reds

 The Cincinnati Reds let go of Tommy Helms after he managed the last 37 games of the 1989 season (marred by the permanent ban of player-manager Pete Rose).
 October 13 saw the hiring of former Yankee front officeman Bob Quinn as general manager.
 Piniella was hired by the Reds on November 3, 1989 on a three-year deal for $350,000 after getting approval from Steinbrenner to be released from the personal services contract that paid Piniella $400,000 each for two years.
-Piniella managed the Cincinnati Reds from 1990 through 1992 with a 3-year contract worth $1.05 million.
+Piniella managed the club from 1990 through 1992 with a 3-year contract worth $1.05 million.
 In his first year, the Reds won the World Series in a four-game sweep of the favored defending champion Oakland Athletics.
 The sweep over the Athletics, who had won 12 more games than the 91-win Reds during the regular season, was widely regarded as an upset, and it was the first Reds title since 1976.
 However, Piniella's tenure with the Reds became challenging in subsequent seasons.
 Wracked with injuries and a less effective bullpen that saw the team lose ten games in a row in July, the Reds finished with the worst winning percentage for a defending World Series champion, a dubious mark later surpassed by the 1998 Florida Marlins and 2014 Boston Red Sox.

 During an August 1991 game Piniella had a heated confrontation with umpire Gary Darling, who had overturned a call that cost the Reds a home run, and after the game Piniella accused Darling of being biased against the Reds.
 Two months later, Darling and the Major League Umpires Association sued for defamation to the tune of $5 million against Piniella.
 When he asked owner Marge Schott for help, she did not budge on helping with paying for a lawyer, which Piniella had to do out of his own pocket.
 While he stated that he realized his own error in making the statement against Darling, the fact that he received no backing from the Reds played a key part in him not wanting to manage there.
 The lawsuit ended in compromise, with Piniella issuing a statement.

 Following his third season with the Reds, Piniella announced in October that he had rejected a contract extension.
 He finished with a record of 255 wins and 231 losses.
 He was replaced by Tony Pérez, who was fired 44 games into the 1993 season for Davey Johnson.
 Since Piniella's departure, the Reds have won only one postseason series.
+The 1990 World Series win was the only World Series win for Piniella as a manager in his career.